Top 10 Dark Web Monitoring Companies in USA to Protect Your Business in 2026

 Infostealer Intelligence: Detects RedLine, Lumma, Vidar, and Raccoon-sourced credentials, browser cookies, and authentication tokens stolen from employee systems and virtual private network accounts.

-Real-Time Alerting: Provides even the low-latency alerts when leaked credentials, exposed domains, or compromised accounts appear across monitored dark web sources.
+Real-Time Alerting: Provides even low-latency alerts when leaked credentials, exposed domains, or compromised accounts appear across monitored dark web sources.

 Threat Context and IOC Enrichment: Maps threat actor TTPs, indicators of compromise, and ransomware activity using frameworks such as MITRE ATT&CK.